openstack/mistral/doc/source/developer/writing_a_plugin_action.rst

 How to write an Action Plugin
 =============================

-1. Write a class based on mistral.actions.base.Actions
+1. Write a class inherited from mistral.actions.base.Action
 ::

  from mistral.actions import base